-Not surprisingly, this approach was rarely effective, and often led to mass casualties.
+Not surprisingly, this approach was rarely effective and often led to mass casualties.

-Later in the war, forces began mounting attacks from the trenches at night, usually with support of covering artillery fire.
+Later in the war, forces began mounting attacks from the trenches at night, usually with the support of covering artillery fire.
 The Germans soon became known for effectively mounting nighttime incursions behind enemy lines, by sending highly trained soldiers to attack the trenches of opposing forces at what they perceived as weak points.

 If successful, these soldiers would breach enemy lines and circle around to attack their opponents from the rear, while their comrades would mount a traditional offensive at the front.